It is part of the temporal lobe and the occipital lobe in the Brodmann area 37.

-The fusiform gyrus has also been involved in the perception of emotions in facial stimuli.
+The fusiform gyrus has also been involved in perceiving emotions in facial stimuli.

 However, people with autism show little or no activation in the fusiform gyrus in response to seeing a human face.

-Recent research has seen activation of the fusiform gyrus during subjective perception of grapheme color in people with synesthesia.
+Recent research has seen the activation of the fusiform gyrus during subjective perception of grapheme-color in people with synesthesia.

-The effect of the fusiform gyrus in the sense of grapheme seems somewhat clearer since the fusiform gyrus appears to play a key role in word recognition.
+The effect of the fusiform gyrus in the sense of grapheme seems somewhat more apparent since the fusiform gyrus appears to play a vital role in word recognition.

-The connection to color may be due to cross-wiring from (being directly connected) to areas of the fusiform gyrus and other areas of the visual cortex associated with experiencing color.
+The connection to color may be due to cross-wiring from (being directly connected) to the fusiform gyrus and other areas of the visual cortex associated with experiencing color.

-For those with dyslexia, the fusiform gyrus has been found to be poorly activated and has a reduced gray matter density.
+For those with dyslexia, the fusiform gyrus is poorly activated and has a reduced gray matter density.